-VIII.
+VII.
 XIAOSHAN GOLD & POLYMETAL PROJECT

-The Xiaoshan project is located in the Shanxian County of NW Henan Province and is 45 kilometres from the Shanxian county town.
+The Xiaoshan project is located in the Shanxian County of NW Henan Province and is 45 kilometers from the Shanxian county town.
 The project can be accessed by dirt road from Sanmenxia city.
 The Xiaoshan project consists of two exploration permits, the 17.1km2 Huluyu permit and the 12km2 Dafangshan permit and both permits are held by the Henan Nonferrous Exploration and Mining Company (HNEM), a subsidiary of the Nonferrous Geological Exploration Bureau of Henan Province.
 On February 7, 2007, a JV agreement was signed between the Minco Mining (China) Corporation and the Henan Nonferrous Exploration and Mining Company (HNEM) to jointly explore and develop the precious and nonferrous resources in the Xiaoshan project area.
-Minco will earn 70% interest of the Xiaoshan project by making an instalment cash payment of RMB15 million and funding all the exploration and development will be operated through the joint venture, Zhongjia-Minco Mining Company.
+Minco will earn 70% interest of the Xiaoshan project by making an instalment cash payment of RMB15 million and funding all the exploration and development activities.
+The HNEM will hold a carried interest of 30% in the Xiaoshan project.
+All the exploration and development will be operated through the joint venture, Zhongjia-Minco Mining Company.
 The project area is characterized with structurally denuded low to medium mountains from 869 to1387 meters above sea level.
 Strong dissection has resulted in deep valleys and steep slopes in the area.
-Annual precipitation is 1858.8mm.
+Annual precipitation is 586mm and most of them concentrate in the rain season from June to September.
+The annual evaporation is 1858.8mm.
 The area is covered with well developed vegetation.